 It’s important to have an already active sourdough starter before beginning this recipe.

 There are many volumes written about the science of sourdough and which styles of flour work best for which application.
 Factors such as seed variety, protein content, milling technique, whole wheat vs. flour, etc. are just some of the things that influence the bread style significantly.
 For purposes of getting you baking your first loaf, I will keep it simple.
-This recipe is a mostly (75%) white flour bread.
+This recipe is a mostly (75%) all-purpose (AP) flour bread.
 You can use a variety of other flours like whole wheat, spelt, rye, etc. for the remaining 25%.
 This ratio allows the newbie to easily achieve that oh-so-satisfying oven spring (when bread rises well and has large open holes) that is the holy grail of baking sourdough.

 Turns are a series of folds that you’ll do (instead of kneading).
 Take one side of the dough and stretch it up (being careful not to tear it), and then fold it down towards you.
 Give your bowl a one-third turn (120 degrees out of 360 degrees of a full circle) and repeat the stretch and fold.
 Turn the bowl one-third again and do a final stretch and fold.
 The idea is that you want your dough to aerate, so be gentle and don’t push all the bubbles out as you turn the dough.